-If you suffer from sleep apnoea, your partner may complain you snore during the night.
+If you suffer from sleep apnoea, your partner may complain that you snore during the night.
 Your breathing may become shallow and stop for short periods.
 You may wake up several times throughout the night with a loud gasp.
 These brief, wake-sleep cycles repeat throughout the night.
 Most people don't remember them when they wake up, and they don't understand why they didn't get a good night's rest.

 If you have OSA, you may wake up tired with a morning headache.
 You could stay drowsy throughout the day and fall asleep during inappropriate moments.
 Additionally, you might be unable to concentrate during the day.

-The common causes of Obstructive Sleep Apnoea
+What causes Obstructive Sleep Apnoea and what is it?

+The throat's muscles support structures in your mouth, including your tongue, soft palate, uvula, and tonsils.
 OSA occurs when the muscles in the back of your throat relax too much to allow for normal breathing.
-The throat's muscles support structures in your mouth, including your tongue, soft palate, uvula, and tonsils.

 Once these muscles relax, your airway narrows or closes.
 This results in inadequate breathing for 10 seconds or longer.
 The lower level of oxygen in your blood can cause a buildup of carbon dioxide.